syaffers/tiny-random-llama-lora/README.md

 # Tiny Random LLaMA LoRA

 A minimal LoRA finetuning code for [hmellor/tiny-random-LlamaForCausalLM](https://huggingface.co/hmellor/tiny-random-LlamaForCausalLM).
-This LoRA adapter is only useful for smokle testing deployments.
+This LoRA adapter is only useful for smoke testing deployments.

-You can find the LoRA adapter on HuggingFace at [syaffers/tiny-random-llama-lora](https//huggingface.co/syaffers/syaffers/tiny-random-llama-lora).
+You can find the LoRA adapter on HuggingFace at [syaffers/tiny-random-llama-lora](https://huggingface.co/syaffers/syaffers/tiny-random-llama-lora).

 ## Overview